Grossinger's Resort

 Under the direction of hostess Jennie Grossinger, the resort grew into one of the largest in the Borscht Belt.
 It is often cited as the inspiration for the setting of the 1987 film Dirty Dancing.

 By 2018, most of the buildings on the property had been demolished, though a few remained until they were destroyed in a fire in 2022.

-In June 2025, PPG Development announced the purchase of the property for redevelopment.
+In June 2025, PPG Development purchased the property for $14.75 million, with plans to redevelop the site.

 History

 Asher Selig Grossinger and his wife, Malka Grumet Grossinger, were both born in Baligrod, a village in Galicia, Poland, and immigrated to the United States in the 1890s.
 After several unsuccessful business ventures and declining health for Asher, the family moved from New York City to Ferndale in Sullivan County, New York, around 1913.
 There, they rented rooms to visitors from New York City.
 Malka Grossinger operated the kosher kitchen, and their daughter, Jennie Grossinger (1891–1972), served as hostess.
 The family initially called their home Longbrook House.

 In 1919, the Grossingers sold Longbrook House and purchased a larger property of 100 acre, which they named Grossinger's Terrace Hill House.

 Under Jennie Grossinger’s management, the resort expanded to over 35 buildings.
 The main building included a dining room seating 1,300 guests, with the “Terrace Room” nightclub located beneath it.
 The resort also had its own airstrip and post office.
 Boxer Rocky Marciano trained there during his career.
 Reports indicate that the family offered $1 million to rename the New York, Ontario and Western Railway station at Ferndale to "Grossingers," but the proposal was rejected by competing hoteliers.

 In 1952, Grossinger’s became the first resort in the world to use artificial snow for skiing.